FRex/colors/README.md

 Use `--no-flush` or `--noflush` to not work line-by-line (faster but will no longer work nicely with slow outputting programs, interactive use, etc.).
 Option `--alnum` is a shortcut for setting all printable ASCII non-alnum as separators.
+Option `--seed=x` sets the seed, from 1 to 255 inclusive, to modify what colors are assigned to what words, in case you want to rerun because the words you tried to tell apart appeared as the same color originally.

 Go to releases to find:
 1. Unotptimized 32-bit Windows exe built with Pelles C (a niche C